cecat/UtilityWatchMQTT/HASS/README.md

     unit_of_measurement: 'GW'
 ...and so on...
 ```

+This example above defines two HASS entities "sensor.temperature" and "sensor.FluxCapCharge."
+When HASS receives a mqtt message with topic *your/label/scheme/temp* it updates sensor.temperature
+with the value you sent in the HASS message (see *tellHASS()* routine in *src/UtilWatch2020.ino*).

-the scan_interval and unit_of_measurement are optional, but if you want a nice graph
+In the above example, the *scan_interval* and *unit_of_measurement* are optional, but if you want a nice graph
-in your HA dashboard you need to specify unit_of_measurement here. (see Graphing stuff below)
+in your HA dashboard you need to specify *unit_of_measurement* here. (see Graphing stuff below)
-Without the unit_of_measurement you will see a bar-graph type display in HASS (if you add a panel
+Without the *unit_of_measurement* you will see a bar-graph type display in HASS (if you add a panel
-to your overview dashboard) with different colors horizontally as the variable changes (not very
+to your dashboard) with different colors horizontally as the variable changes (not very
 useful).
-With unit_of_measurement you'll get a graph.
+With *unit_of_measurement* you'll get a graph.

-You can trigger an automation by watching for a particular topic.
+You can also trigger an automation by watching for a particular topic.
 The yaml code for
 the trigger within your auomation looks like this:

 ```